Back to Tennessee

 Plain English Breakdown

-Expunction for DUI Offenses
+Expunction for Certain Criminal Offenses

 This bill allows people who have been convicted of driving under the influence to petition for expunction of other eligible criminal offenses if at least ten years have passed since their DUI conviction and they meet certain conditions.